-Dr. Eusebio Alvaro is a Research Professor in the School of Behavioral and Organizational Sciences at Claremont Graduate University and also directs the Arizona office of the Institute of Organizational and Program Evaluation Research.
+Dr. Eusebio Alvaro is a Research Professor in the Division of Behavioral and Organizational Sciences at Claremont Graduate University and also directs the Arizona office of the Institute of Organizational and Program Evaluation Research.
 Dr. Alvaro received a doctorate in Communication (specializing in Social Influence) and a Masters of Public Health in Health Education and Promotion from the University of Arizona.
 He has served as Director of the Health Informatics Program in the Center for the Management of Information at the University of Arizona and Director of the Health Communication Research Office at the Arizona Cancer Center.

 His basic research centers on the study of social influence processes with an emphasis on biased message processing, resistance to persuasion, indirect effects of persuasive messages, and mechanisms by which minorities can achieve change.
 His applied research and evaluation activities involve studying persuasion in the context of health promotion, disease prevention, and medicine with a particular focus on the development and testing of mass media messages targeting health behavior change.
 He is currently funded by the Health Resources and Services Administration, the National Institute on Drug Abuse, and other organizations.
 One stream of his current work involves the evaluation of mass media and community outreach efforts to promote organ donation in both the general population and among Hispanics.
 These projects have a theoretical basis in work regarding the attitude-behavior relationship and are designed to assess efforts at transforming positive organ donation attitudes into organ donation behavior.
 He also works with Dr. Crano in developing and assessing the impact of drug prevention messages for adolescents.
 Dr. Alvaro has a strong commitment to interdisciplinary research and has published in the fields of Psychology, Communication, Public Health, and Medicine.